wovo/hwcpp/docs/hwcpp-targets.md

 ![Arduino Nano board](images/arduino-nano.png)

-The Arduino Nano is essentially the Arduino Uno but on a small DIP-style PCB, and without the DC power option.
+The Arduino Nano is essentially the Arduino Uno on a small DIP-style PCB, without the DC power option.
 It can be used with the HwCpp Arduino Uno target.

 - Nano's are often shipped without the Arduino bootloader:
   In that case you can use the Arduino IDE and a programmer (for instance an USBAsp) to download the bootloader.
-- Beside the standard 5V/16MHz Nano there is also a version with an 8MHz crystal that is meant to be used at 3.3V.
+- Beside the standard 5V/16MHz Nano there is a version with an 8MHz crystal that can be used at 3.3V.

 <a name="toc-anchor-32"></a>